JuliaTesting/ReTest.jl/README.md

 ### Caveats

-`InlineTest.@testset` comes with a couple of caveats/limitations:
+`ReTest.@testset` comes with a couple of caveats/limitations:

 * Toplevel testsets (which are not nested within other testsets), when run, are `eval`ed at the toplevel of their parent module, which means that they can't